 This indicator is intended to quantify, at a point in time, the amount of landscape occupied by "old forests".
 Maintenance of old forest stands is crucial to forest management for the conservation of landscape ecosystem biodiversity.
-The Mountain Pine Beetle epidemic presents its own challenges, as older pine leading stands are the most susceptible to infestation.
+The Mountain Pine Beetle epidemic presents its own challenges, as older pine-leading stands are the most susceptible to infestation.

-The Landscape Objective Working Group (LOWG), which has representation from the Ministry of Agriculture and Lands - Integrated Land Management Bureau (ILMB), MoFR (Ministry of Forest and Range) and timber licensees has developed Landscape Biodiversity Objectives and Old Forest Retention requirements for the Prince George Timber Supply Area (PG TSA), which includes the Prince George Forest District.
-The current status of old forest within the DFA is shown in Table 2 below.
+The Landscape Objectives Working Group (LOWG), which has representation from the Ministry of Agriculture and Lands - Integrated Land Management Bureau (ILMB), MoFR (Ministry of Forest and Range) and timber licensees, has developed Landscape Biodiversity Objectives and Old Forest Retention requirements for the Prince George Timber Supply Area (PG TSA), which includes the Prince George Forest District.
+The current status of Old Forest within the DFA is shown in Table 2 below.

 In March of 2009 the Licensee LOWG proceeded with the 2009 analysis using the newest Vegetative Resource Inventory (VRI) data.
-The new VRI (projected to Jan 1, 2007) utilized in this analysis is the same data set to be used in the Timber Supply Review IV (TSR IV) for the Prince George Timber Supply Area.
-In 2009, the Crown Forest Land Base (CFLB) will be reassessed using the TSR IV methodology and the targets, results and trends should be closely reassessed.
+The new VRI (projected to Jan 1, 2007) utilized in this analysis is the same data set used in the Timber Supply Review IV (TSR IV) for the Prince George Timber Supply Area.
+The Crown Forest Land Base (CFLB) for the 2010 analysis was based on the new definition of the CFLB from the TSR IV, as released in October 2010.
+The targets, results and trends will be reassessed and actioned accordingly, for reporting in 2010/11.